Sienci-Labs/gsender/README.md

 - Pause button now disabled when workflow already paused/in a hold state
 - Fix for $I polling running endlessly in situations where AXS is never reported by the controller.
 - In cases where AXS not parsed by controller for grblHAL, default to counting position values reported by firmware.
+- $G types in console now correctly echoes the response in the console instead of being swallowed by the backend.

 ### 1.6.3 (July 23, 2026)